Estimating failure probabilities: Introduction

 with $\eps_x$ denoting the Dirac measure with mass 1 at $x$.

 Now, again interpreting convergence \eqref{eq:nudef} (for $t=e_n$) as an approximation, we may estimate the failure probability as follows:

 The basic idea of this estimator is to blow up the failure set, after a standardization of the marginals, such that it contains sufficiently many observations to allow the estimation of its probability by an empirical probability.
-Here the constants $k$ and $e_n$, that control by how much the transformed failure set is inflated, can be chosen by the statistician.
-This must be done appropriately to balance two contrary effects.
-On the one hand, $ke_n$ must not be too small, such that the inflated standardized failure set $n/(ke_n) \hat T_n^\leftarrow (D_n)$ contains sufficiently many marginally transformed observations $\hat T_n^\leftarrow(X_i,Y_i)$, and thus the empirical probability \eqref{eq:hatnundef} is an accurate estimate of its expectation.
+Note that, for given marginal transformations, the estimator $\hat p_n$ depends on the tuning parameters $k$ and $e_n$ only via their product $ke_n$, which controls the factor by which the transformed failure set is blown up; see Section~\ref{subsect:ken} for a detailed discussion.
+This factor should be chosen by the statistician such that two contrary effects are balanced.
+On the one hand, $ke_n$ must not be too small, such that the inflated standardized failure set $n/(ke_n) \hat T_n^\leftarrow(D_n)$ contains sufficiently many marginally transformed observations $\hat T_n^\leftarrow(X_i,Y_i)$, and thus the empirical probability $\hat\nu_n ( n/(ke_n) \hat T_n^\leftarrow(D_n) )$ is an accurate estimate of its expectation.
 On the other hand, the set $e_n^{-1} U^\leftarrow(D_n)$ must be sufficiently extreme to justify approximation \eqref{eq:pnapprox1}.
-In Section 3 we discuss a heuristic tool to ensure this balance.
+In Section~\ref{subsect:ken}, we discuss a heuristic tool to ensure this balance.